nael-fridhi/kubernetes-cloud-caas-course/docs/miniproject.md

 This mini-project will show you the process to dockerize a Flask application.
 Flask is a lightweight Python WSGI micro web framework, however, you won't need to know any Python to complete this mini-project.

+The Flask application for the following exercise is located here : `/kubernetes-cloud-caas-course/src/app/notes`.
+The following commands will assume this as the source directory.

 ## Database & Network Configuration